uniflow-io/uniflow/uniflow/README.md

 - [nvAlt](http://brettterpstra.com/projects/nvalt/)

 Here, you can customise your own task and create your own specific modules into one normalised [SAAS](https://en.wikipedia.org/wiki/Software_as_a_service) interface.
-And the runner is specificaly implemented to various way on : Browser, Bash, Your own software plugins...
+And the runner is specificaly implemented to various way on : Browser, Node, Your own software plugins...

 More informations at [https://uniflow.io](https://uniflow.io)